vasu-swaroop/CLERA/README.md

 # CLERA - Cellular Latent Equations Representation and Analysis

 CLERA is a novel end-to-end computational framework designed to uncover parsimonious dynamical models and identify active gene programs from single-cell RNA sequencing data.
 This repository contains the code used to train and demonstrate CLERA on three scRNA datasets.
+This work can be used for causal representation learning by incorporating prior knowledge of the system.

 ## Usage
 ### Training